-Use our Travel Request form to notify Integrated Statistics and your COTR/Federal POC of your intent to travel, so that we can look up your contract and make sure your contract allows travel and has money for the purpose you are traveling.
+Use the Travel Request form to notify Integrated Statistics of your intent to travel.
+First we look up your contract and make sure your contract allows travel and has money for the purpose you are traveling.
 Then we ask the government to approve the travel, and email you to let you know if you can go.

 You may find yourself choosing between different modes of transport.
 Integrated Statistics generally follows the Federal government's travel policies, so have a look at those.
 You can always email the Integrated Statistics office with questions.

 Please keep records and receipts.
 However, we do not need receipts for food because you get a per diem (see below) no matter what you eat.

-If you want to be reimbursed after your travel, you need to supply the Integrated Statistics office with receipts and either a completed Integrated Statistics Expense Reimbursement form or an ODC (Other Direct Costs) form.
+If you want to be reimbursed after your travel, you need to supply the Integrated Statistics office with receipts and a completed Expense Reimbursement form.

 Please submit your forms promptly - that way, if there are any questions, you will still remember the answers.